InfoMagix/swift-auto-caller/README.md

 # swift-auto-caller
-Plays swift calls at specified intervals
+Plays swift calls at specified intervals.
+Audio feed to oan amp from a raspberry pi + DAC

 ## Swift Call Player
 - Objective: Play swift calls on a schedule

-Hardware and software setup detailed at the end of this

 ## The Swiftomatic 3000
 This is the (moderately bodged) finished article: